zammad/zammad-documentation/admin/console/other-useful-commands.rst

 Export all Failed Emails to a Local Folder
    Execute ``rake zammad:email_parser:failed_email:export_all``.
 You can find the location of the exported email in the output of your console.
-   Every time you perform an export of unprocessable emails, it creates one folder with all unprocessable emails at the time of execution in it.
+   Every time you perform an export of failed (unprocessable) emails, it creates one folder with all failed emails at the time of execution in it.

 Edit the Email
    The email has been exported in the step above.
 Now you can have a look at it